ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Py.rst

 #.
 We need to give the transform being published a timestamp, and we'll just stamp it with the current time by calling ``self.get_clock().now()``.
 This will return the current time used by the ``Node``.

 #.
-Then we need to set the name of the parent frame of the link we're creating, in this case ``world``
+Then we need to set the name of the parent frame of the link we're creating, in this case ``world``.

 #.
 Finally, we need to set the name of the child node of the link we're creating, in this case this is the name of the turtle itself.